This post was originally published on June 22, 2016.

 Grainy videos, annoying pop-ups, third-party trackers—these are just a few of the headaches you deal with when you use live streaming sites.

-When you use a VPN, you’re able to encrypt your network traffic and anonymize your location, not to mention you’re also able to stream from legitimate websites as opposed to random links.
+When you use a VPN, you’re able to encrypt your network traffic and mask your location, not to mention you’re also able to stream from legitimate websites as opposed to random links.

 It’s a win-win.